-After understanding and starting this business, I now can start a business building mining computers for others, start a mining pool (something that I am very interested in doing), or even start a coin in the future.
+After understanding and starting this business, I can start a business building mining computers for others, start a mining pool (something I am very interested in doing), or even start a coin in the future.

 Is learning this business model helpful to starting other businesses?

-Yes, I believe learning about cryptocurrency mining has given me a better understanding of cryptocurrencies in general.
+I believe learning about cryptocurrency mining has given me a better understanding of cryptocurrencies in general.
 I do believe that peer-to-peer transactions that bypass government and banking control are the future.

-I am attracted to businesses that fill needs – you need a roof over your head (I am a huge fan of real estate and REITs), you need food, you need energy, and you need to be able to buy and sell them (that is where money comes into the equation).
+I am attracted to businesses that fill needs – you need a roof over your head (I am a huge fan of real estate and REITs), you need food, you need energy, and you need to be able to buy and sell them (that is where the money comes into the equation).